McCoy Printing Company

 My personal interest is in the company’s patriotic postcards.
 The series numbers below are from the Smith & Angley handbook.

 Series 6 features a local image set in an Art Nouveau-style frame with a flourish of maple leaves, and has the text “Private Post Card" set in a similar Art Nouveau style back.
-The series has been seen with the earliest usage of August 31, 1905.
+The series has been seen with the earliest usage of August 16, 1904, with the “Precursor" cards date to September 5, 1904.

-The standard series comes in two printing colours, grey and green, with a variation in red also illustrated.
+The standard series comes in two printing colours, grey and green, with variations in red also illustrated.

 Click on the images at left for further detail.